esmuts/es-blog/src/routes/blog/ministry-for-the-future-annotations.md

 keywords: Kim Stanley Robinson, The Ministry for the Future, reading notes, climate change, cli-fi, climate fiction, utopian literature, utopia
 ---

 Kim Stanley Robinson's hard sci-fi climate novel _The Ministry for the Future_ is part of an Honours [course](https://www0.sun.ac.za/english/wp-content/uploads/2024/02/Honours-Prospectus-2024.pdf) I teach on utopian literature.
-When I first read it, I made a brief note for each of the book's 106 (!) short chapters, as a kind of map or navigation aid to help me in my teaching.
+When I first read the book, I made a brief note for each of its 106 (!) short chapters, as a kind of map or navigation aid to help me in my teaching.

-I've decided to post it here, as my first blog post, in case anyone else finds it helpful.
+I've decided to post it here, as my first ever blog post, in case anyone finds it helpful.

 So here you go...